 - putting on (assigning) a registration number

-How is your team working to deliver these new services?
+How is the team working to deliver these new services?

 The team of 48 which includes DVLA and Valtech staff, work in an agile environment.
 This allows us to develop ideas quickly into workable solutions, using expertise from the business to allow us to react, review and improve prototypes.
 Agile allows us to work in short, sharp sprints, reviewing progress on a daily basis and focusing on key tasks to meet the delivery schedule.

-Who are your main stakeholders?
-How do you keep in touch with them to make sure they are up to speed with everything?
+Who are the main stakeholders?
+How do we keep in touch with them to make sure they are up to speed with everything?

 As well as DVLA’s business areas, we’re in regular contact with our stakeholders who include vehicle traders, dealers and fleet companies.
-We have regular meetings with the Society of Motor Manufacturers and Traders and the 18 motor organisations represented at the *Industry Liaison Group (ILG).
+We have regular meetings with the Society of Motor Manufacturers and Traders and the 18 motor organisations represented at what we call an Industry Liaison Group (ILG).

 Our customer insight team also carry out usability testing and visits to demo the prototypes we’re developing and gathers the valuable feedback we need on the user requirements.
 This helps us in our development of the systems we’re building.
 Blogs from Jamie and Kelly are good examples of this.

 What are the business benefits of working with stakeholders?

 By working together we can deliver online services that work for everyone.
 We can discuss any changes that need to be made, resolve any issues that crop up and identify opportunities to help one another.

 What are the biggest challenges of the role?

 It’s been a steep learning curve for all of us.
 As well as reaching out to our stakeholders, commercial customers and suppliers for information on what they need, we’ve had to work very closely with colleagues in DVLA from across the business.
 Their knowledge of the transactions and working processes is vital as it will allow us to get the services we’re delivering right for both our customers and DVLA internal processes.